Pauma Band of Luiseno Mission Indians

 The Pauma Band of Luiseño Mission Indians of the Pauma and Yuima Reservation is a federally recognized tribe of Luiseño Indians in San Diego County, California.
 A total of five other federally recognized tribes of Luiseño are located in southern California.

 Government

 The Pauma Band is headquartered in Pauma Valley, California.
-The tribe is governed by a democratically elected four-person council.
-The current tribal administration is as follows.
+The tribe is governed by a democratically elected tribal council.
+As of May 2024, the current tribal council is as follows: